ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 **Figure 7.
 Scatterplots of IS1 and GMS Past Performance Against Individual Constructor(s) Versus 'Next' Individual Puzzle Performance Against the Same Constructor(s)**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/4ed3fdac-2395-40b3-8765-fc38cde4e219)
-*<h5>The past performance measure on the x-axis is normalized to control for variable puzzle day mix for prior puzzles by given constructor(s).
-The individual solve time measure on the y-axis is normalized to control for recent puzzle day-specific IS1 or GMS performance. <br>Pearson correlation coefficient (r): IS1: .15, GMS: .36*
+*<h5>The past performance measure on the x-axis was normalized to control for variable puzzle day mix for prior puzzles by given constructor(s).
+The individual solve time measure on the y-axis was normalized to control for 'recent' puzzle day-specific IS1 (left panel) or GMS (right panel) performance. <br>Pearson correlation coefficient (r): IS1: .15, GMS: .36*

+### Individual Solver 1 (IS1) Performance Over Time

 ##
 **Supplementary Figure 1.
 IS1 10-Puzzle Solve Time Moving Averages, Adjusted by GMS Performance, by Puzzle Day**